MironFoerster/smplify-x/README.md

 `--model_folder MODEL_FOLDER` (default is 'models/') Should contain subfolders for each model type you intend to use (smpl/smplx/smplh/etc...) each containing the respective models. (download the models from https://smpl.is.tue.mpg.de/, project pages of other model variants, not only smpl, are also linked there)

-`--vposer_ckpt VPOSER_CKPT_FOLDER` (empty by default) if you already have a vposer checkpoint that you want to use, you can pass it here
+`--vposer_ckpt VPOSER_CKPT_FOLDER` (empty by default) if you want to use vposer as pose prior, download VPoser 2.0 from https://smpl-x.is.tue.mpg.de/ and reference it here. should contain a .yaml file and a snapshots/ folder with .ckpt-files

 `--part_segm_fn smplx_parts_segm.pkl` (empty by default) if you want to do PyTorch Mesh self-intersection (see [Optional Dependencies](#optional-dependencies))